Measuring Your Roof

-A careful accounting of each roof surface, also called a plane or facet, is necessary for an accurate estimate.
+A careful accounting of each section of roof surface, called a plane or facet, is necessary for an accurate estimate.

-As measurements are taken, keep in mind that every dormer roof facet needs to be measured and added to the area, less the footprint of that dormer.
+As measurements are taken, keep in mind that every dormer facet also needs to be measured and added to the area, less the footprint of that dormer.

 Measure the footprints of all dormers, pipes, chimneys, and skylights.
 These dimensions can be subtracted from the total area as you calculate the squares.
 The measurements of each of these features are important to track!
 Each of these roof features has additional considerations later when calculating the repair or replacement cost of your roof.